3mdeb/conferences/2024/XenSummit/cfp/trenchboot.md

 enabling TrenchBoot in Xen hypervisor, the challenges we had to overcome and resulting changes to the Xen hypervisor project.
 The security properties of a system running Xen with TrenchBoot support will be explained.
 A short demo of running DRTM with Xen hypervisor will be shown.
 Also, the incoming UEFI support and the impact on Xen UEFI boot process shall be discussed.
+The planned reference software stack is the Qubes OS Anti Evil Maid running on top of preferably open-source firmware, like coreboot-based Dasharo, where possible.

 ## Topic